How Exactly Does Exercise Reduce Stress?

 In a study that was published in 2014, researchers measured the heart rate, blood pressure, cortisol and self-reported mood in a group of participants before and after a stressful task.
 The participants who regularly exercised maintained a lower heart rate and had better mood stability throughout.
 This led the researchers to conclude that exercise can improve your emotional resilience and stress response.

 What Type of Exercise Reduces Stress?

-The mental-health benefits of all types of exercise are clear.
-But aerobic exercise has proven itself to be a particularly effective stress reliever—specifically, running.
-This stress-relieving exercise will elevate your mood and improve your ability to handle life's daily stressors.
+The mental health benefits of all types of exercise are clear.
+But aerobic exercise has proven itself to be a particularly effective stress reliever — specifically, running.
+This stress-relieving exercise will leave your mood elevated and your ability to handle life’s daily stressors more easily.

 If you’re not a fan of treadmill running, this will appeal to you: running outside has also been shown in research to have enhanced benefits for your stress levels and mental health.

 A study published in the Medicine & Science Sports & Exercise journal found that participants who went for a run had decreased stress levels and emotional reactivity, compared to those who didn’t run.
 This is likely due to the neural rewiring effect of exercise.

 Find What Works for You

 If running isn’t for you, don’t worry.
 All types of physical activity can help to improve stress levels and should be used in any stress management plan.
 A study published in 2021 found that moderate-intensity and vigorous-intensity exercise decreased anxiety, stress, and depression among people in COVID-19 related lockdowns.

 You can also do low-impact physical exercises such as tai chi or yoga.
 Studies have found that the breathing and meditative aspect of these two sports, combined with the exercise benefits, can fight stress.
 A 2018 study found that tai chi reduces anxiety as much as other forms of moderate-intensity exercise.